dunhamsteve/aoc2021/README.md

 Initially I parsed into a tree, but it was much easier to implement the normalization rules on a list of tokens.

+**Day 19**

+This one was a bit of a slog.
+Dunno if I have the best solution, but it's fast, if complicated.
+I decided that an invariant would be the vectors between points, with some normalization that is described at the head of `day19/Main.idr`.